I'm a paragraph. Click here to add your own text and edit me. It's easy.

-He continues his training with Smt Bragha Bessel, with whom he has studied abhinaya (emotive dance) for over a decade
+He continues his advanced training with Bragha Bessell, with whom he has studied abhinaya (emotive dance) for over a decade.

-In 2019, he worked with the Akram Khan Company (UK) in a professional development opportunity supported by the Australia Arts Council grant.
+In 2019, he worked with the Akram Khan Company (UK) in a professional development opportunity supported by a grant from the Australia Council for the Arts.